Lisa Hango

 Dear Constituents –

-It is an honor to serve.
-Please reach out to me at [email protected] with questions and concerns.
+Thank you for the opportunity to serve Franklin-5.
+Please reach out to me at [email protected]

 Stay well,